agneevX/home-assistant/README.md

 ## Notes

 - `int` are "internal" entities that are used inside templates.
-- Shutting down/Rebooting X200M involves a program named `Assistant Computer Control` that runs on the laptop.
-  - A cURL request calls a IFTTT webhook which writes a specific phrase in a file inside OneDrive that the software is able to recognize and perform actions accordingly.
 - The header that is used for separating cards is from [soft-ui](https://github.com/N-l1/lovelace-soft-ui).

 ---